<< <%SKIN-STRTRANS-SYNTOC%> >>

 Multiple User Options

 There are several ways to allow users on multiple computers to run ACCOUNTS for the same organization (i.e. on the same database).
 That could be different users on the different computers, or one user with multiple computers.

 1. Multiple Standalone Installs, Copy the Database Around

-The most common way is for each user to install the normal Standalone version, and to pass around copies of the database, via backup and restore.
+One common way is for each user to install the normal Standalone version, and to pass around copies of the database, via backup and restore.
 (Email or Internet backups can be used for this).
 That way, each user has a local copy of the database, and everything runs at full speed.
 However, only one user can be modifying the database in any way (data entry etc.) at a time, and you have to have a clear agreement who that is.
 There is no way to merge changes made by two or more users on their own copies of the database.
 Full details about this are in the topic Transfer your Data between Computers.

 There is no additional charge for installing the Standalone version on multiple computers and using it in either of the above ways.